 - Pumpkin pizza crust where you substitute mashed pumpkin for the mashed sweet potato in the recipe

 - Classic yeast pizza crust.
-You can use my basic yeast pizza base from my deep dish pizza recipe but just bake the pizza on a baking tray or pizza stone rather than in a casserole dish.
+You can use my basic yeast pizza base from my fig pizza recipe but bake the pizza on a baking tray or pizza stone rather than in a casserole dish.

 - Healthier yeast pizza crust using buckwheat flour.